-Dealing with a flat tyre can be challenging for first timers and if you are depending on a knight on a white horse to come to your rescue you could be waiting awhile!
-As a car owner, it’s important that you know how to change a tyre and if you need reminding, take a look at our list below to jog your memory.
+Stuck at the side of the road after experiencing a puncture?
+Dealing with a flat tyre can be challenging for any driver, especially for first timers.
+If you are depending on a knight on a white horse to come to your rescue you could be waiting awhile!
+As a car owner, it’s important that you know how to change a tyre correctly.
+If you need reminding about the steps involved in changing a tyre, take a look at our list below to jog your memory.

 Firstly, you need to have the necessary equipment so stock your boot with the following essentials:

 2. A car jack

 6. A first aid kit

 7. A warm blanket

 9. A wheel nut key – if locking nuts are fitted

 11. Flat piece of wood – to steady the car jack if the ground is uneven